 - Creates a shinier, darker, firmer look and hold

 - Better at controlling heavy, coarse or thick curls that can be unruly

-- Often used on Afro or very kinky hair to hold in moisture and prevent it from drying out
+- Often used on textured or coiled hair to hold in moisture and prevent it from drying out

 - Great for grooming mustaches, sideburns, beards, and other male facial hair